burst-apps-team/burst-wiki/pocc-mobile-app.md

                 "BALANCE": "Balance",
                 "CREATE": "Create",
                 "IMPORT": "Import",
-                "REMOVE": "Do you really want to remove this account?", "TITLE": "Accounts"
+                "REMOVE": "Do you really want to remove this account ?", "TITLE": "Accounts"
             },
             "BALANCE": {